preston-scibek/Olivian-Terms-Loop/README.md

 npm run lint:fix      # Fix all auto-fixable issues

 # Watch
-npm run watch          # Watch for changes and reubild the loop as needed
+npm run watch          # Watch for changes and rebuild the loop as needed
 ```